patelankitr/python-mobile/README.md

+# HexEngine - Mobile Automation Solution

-Tech Stack
+## Tech Stack

-Pyhon: For scripting

-Appium: For mobile automation.
+This document provides an overview of the technologies used in the automation framework.

+## Python
+Used for scripting and writing automation logic.

+## Appium
+A tool for mobile automation, enabling interaction with mobile applications across different platforms.

+## pytest
-pytest: For test execution and reporting.
+A framework for test execution and reporting, offering powerful features for writing scalable tests.

+## Selenium/WebDriver
-Selenium/WebDriver: Testing web views inside mobile apps.
+Used for testing web views inside mobile apps, ensuring proper functionality and compatibility.

-Allure Report: For test reporting.
+## Allure Report
+A test reporting tool that provides detailed insights into test execution results.

+## Logging
-Logging: To track execution flow and failures.
+Utilized to track execution flow and failures, aiding in debugging and analysis.

-CI/CD: Integrate with Jenkins/GitHub Actions for automation.
+## CI/CD
+Integrated with Jenkins/GitHub Actions to automate the testing process, ensuring continuous integration and deployment.

 get all installed packages